-For owner occupiers, once your grant has been completed, we'll register a local land charge.
-It will then appear on any property searches for the next 10years.
+Once your grant has been completed if you are a homeowner, we will register the local land charge.
+It will then appear on any property searches for the next 10-years.

 Annual servicing and maintenance

 For certain items including stairlifts you will be responsibility for arranging an annual service, the appropriate contact details would have been provided by your contractor.
 Although in housing association properties they will arrange the servicing.